Trump administration's use of troops to help with immigration raids faces test in court

 There have been a handful of more serious charges, including for assault against police officers and for possession of a Molotov cocktail and a gun.
 Nine police officers have been hurt, mostly with minor injures.
 Some were transported to a hospital and released.

-Golden reported from Seattle.
+Rodriguez reported from San Francisco and Seewer reported from Toledo, Ohio.
 Associated Press writers Julie Watson in San Diego, Jesse Bedayn in Denver, and Jim Vertuno in Austin, Texas, contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.